 Bear in mind that if the other party get offended, it is their own issue that does not involve you

 Some situations are more complicated and there is a risk that the other party will really get angry or offended.
 Let’s say you decide to ask your friend after her long-overstayed visit to leave.
-You say, “I’m sorry, but we soon have to put the kids to bed and I really need to get some rest afterwards.
+You say, “I’m sorry, but we soon have to put the kids to bed and I really need to get some rest afterward.
 Can we meet again some other time please?”
 Your friend leaves, but you will yet torture yourself for another few days thinking if your action hadn’t hurt them.
 Here you need to honestly ask yourself: “Did I hurt them in any way?”
 No. However bad it sounds – even if your friend gets angry or offended in such a situation, there may be another issue, their own personal problem that they have to deal with.
 However, this does not involve you.

 Know your boundaries

 Everyone has to know their boundaries and so should the people in their environment.
 If you need to switch off and talk to no one while your baby’s asleep in the morning, your surroundings should simply have to learn and respect it.
-Yes, initially they will get frustrated and may be also trying to (often indirectly) emotionally blackmail you.
+Yes, initially they will get frustrated and maybe also trying to (often indirectly) emotionally blackmail you.
 But if you put your feet down, they will get used to the situation and respect your needs after a while.
 Although they may not agree with them, they will respect them.

 The other day my son cried aloud because he wanted me to hand him something.
 However, I did not know what it was, because he could only communicate through the sounds, so I tried handing him one toy after another.
 My son was screaming throwing away everything I had given him until I had given him exactly the toy he wanted.
 At that moment, I realised how perfect children are in demonstrating their needs.
 Try to watch your children sometimes how directly they express their will.
 Little children are not afraid to make themselves clear what they want and what they need at the moment.
 They do not hesitate and do not think about what others may they think of them.

-Of course, I am not condoning rudeness or tactless behaviour as we have learned as our children will with time some level of restraint, but you need to be confident in voicing how you really feel.
+Of course, I am not condoning rudeness or tactless behavior as we have learned as our children will with time some level of restraint, but you need to be confident in voicing how you really feel.
 For your benefit and for the people around you.